Emaratilicious/PHPLeague-for-WP/readme.txt

 * NEW: Possibility to delete a league and all data associated
 * NEW: Possibility to get the ranking table as widget
 * NEW: Plugin translated in German (thanks to Michael Fürst)
-* NEW: Possibility to display the 5 latest results in the table
+* NEW: Possibility to show the 5 latest results in the table
+* NEW: Possibility to show a mini ranking table as widget
 * CHG: When we remove a team from a league, all data associated are now deleted
 * CHG: Don't show a link in the table when links are disabled in the settings
 * CHG: Remove edition name in the database
 * CHG: The fixtures interface has been rebuilt with dropdown lists
 * CHG: Remove input values when it's a field by default
 * CHG: FRENCH language has been updated and countries list added!
 * CHG: No more Premium Edition!
-FREE for Life...
+FREE for life...
-* FIX: If someone try to access a non-existing fixture, he can't!
+* FIX: If someone try to access a non-existing fixture, he can't no more!

 = 1.3 =
 * NEW: Possibility to display all the fixtures